richmondu/libfaceid/README.md

 # Contribute:

 Have a good idea for improving libfaceid?
 Please message me in [twitter](https://twitter.com/richmond_umagat).
-Found a bug?
-Please file an issue.
-Has libfaceid helped you in your learning and prototyping of face recognition system?
-Please give this repository a 'Star'.
+If libfaceid has helped you in learning or prototyping face recognition system, please be kind enough to give this repository a 'Star'.